 Methodology

-Here are a few important posts I'm drawing from:
+Key posts I'm drawing from:

 Separate playing time from rate stats

-For example, strikeouts and walks are evaluated per plate appearance or batter faced, while batted ball outcomes are evaluated per ball in play.
+For example, strikeouts and walks are per plate appearance or batter faced; batted-ball outcomes are per ball in play.
+This keeps each stat in its most meaningful context.

-Adjust for league average
+Adjust for league context

 Here's an example based on one from Tom Tango:

-One system projects .340 wOBA for a player in a .330 league.
-Another projects .330 wOBA in a .330 league.
-The player ends up with .338 wOBA in a .338 league.
-Which projection was more accurate?
+One system projects .340 wOBA for a player in a .330 league; another projects .330 in a .330 league.
+The player posts .338 wOBA in a .338 league.
+Which was more accurate?

 Weight by playing time